KlingonDragon/my-recipes/Main/spaghetti-bolognese.md

 After adding any new ingredient to the pot, stir thoroughly.

 0) Brown and break up the mince
-0) Boil a kettle and make the beef stock
+0) Boil a kettle and make the beef stock⁵
 0) Add the onion and celery while the kettle boils
 0) Once the onion is cooked, add the purees
-0) Add beef stock⁵ and Bovril
+0) Add beef stock⁶ and Bovril
 0) Add oregano and nutmeg
 0) Add the tinned tomatoes
 0) Simmer until thickened

+⁵ Alternatively, you can crumble the cubes directly into the pot instead of making stock.
+Make sure to add the water too.

-⁵ You could also add some beef gravy granules to the stock if you want it even beefier
+⁶You could also add some beef gravy granules to the stock if you want it even beefier

 ## Notes
 The sauce could take quite a while to thicken.
 Adding flour to the sauce before the stock can help; It will thicken faster, but the flavour may be affected.